enyquist/kbllm/README.md

 ## Features

-* **Patient-Centric Views**: Easily trace the entire patient's healthcare journey, from encounters with providers to prescribed treatments.
+* **Encounter-Centric Views**: Easily trace the entire patient's healthcare journey, from encounters with providers to prescribed treatments.

 * **Data Integration**: Effortlessly merge scattered data from different sources into a coherent and unified view.